eventespresso/languages/readme.md

 #### Using these files

 There are two ways you can use these files.
 As mentioned above, the language files will automatically update with an update to Event Espresso.
-If you would like to update your language file to the latest version *before an update to Event Espresso is available*, you can do so by navigating to that language's branch and downloading the file, then upload via FTP to the `/event-espresso/languages` directory.
+If you would like to update your language file to the latest version *before an update to Event Espresso is available*, you can do so by navigating to that language's .mo file and downloading the file, then upload via FTP to the `/event-espresso/languages` directory.

 If you would like to make modifications to the language file, e.g. to customize the text of a particular string, download the file as described, but upload the modified file to `/wp-content/uploads/espresso/languages`.
 You will be responsible for keeping your customized language file up-to-date.

+Updating language files requires a program like [Poedit](http://www.poedit.net/), and that you download the .po file.
+An .mo file (which is used by WordPress/Event Espresso) will be generated automatically when you save.
+You don't need to download the .mo file.

 These language files will work with both the free and premium versions of Event Espresso.